ClintonYounge/space-traveller/README.md

 # 📖 Math Magician <a name="about-project"></a>

 **Math Magician**
-This is a project built with React.
+This is a project built with React and Redux.